Diamond Glossary

 Fire

 Refers to the flashing colours seen when a suitably cut diamond is moved, resulting from its dispersion.
+Fire, brilliance and scintillation all work together to create the sparkle, and they’re all most affected by the quality of the cut.

 -